sethhaskellcondie/the-game-pensieve-mcp/README.md

 them by calling the existing REST API over HTTP.
 AI hosts (Claude Desktop, Claude Code, claude.ai connectors) connect to it to answer natural-language questions about a game collection.

-The API it proxies lives in a separate repo, **the-game-pensieve-api**; references below to `compose.yaml`, `Caddyfile`, `keycloak/`, and the realm import all point into that repo.
+The API it proxies lives in a separate repo, **the-game-pensieve-api**; the references below to `compose.yaml`, `Caddyfile`, `keycloak/`, and the realm import all point into that repo.

-Status: **complete** (Phases 1–7 of the MCP rollout plan) — scaffold + transport, the read-only tool surface, OAuth enforcement (the sidecar is an OAuth 2.0 Protected Resource), and the backend is now an OAuth 2.0 **resource server** (Keycloak RS256), so a forwarded token is validated end-to-end and every read is owner-scoped by the backend's Row-Level Security.

 ## OAuth